romanmurzac/DrivenPath/chapter_10/README.md

 [AWS - AWS App Runner Documentation](https://docs.aws.amazon.com/apprunner/)

 ## Practice
-Implemention for the practical part of the chapter.
+Implementation for the practical part of the chapter.

-### Create Local Dashbord
+### Create Local Dashboard
 As the data are ingested both, in batch and streaming and all processes are in place, from streaming data can be created a dashboard for technical and business needs.
-For this purpose will be created a dashboard that allow users to view in real time five different vizualizations based on selected parameters.
+For this purpose will be created a dashboard that allow users to view in real time five different visualizations based on selected parameters.

 #### Create dashboard
 In directory `src_10` create a file `dashboard.py` and paste the code from below.
 This part of code will import all necessary modules, will define connection to the *drivendata_db* database and will retrieve all data from database.
 Also, will define the columns that are available for user menu to be displayed in dashboard.